A TRADITIONAL ROGUELIKE

 Zorbus is a free, fantasy-themed, graphical, tile-based, turn-based, role-playing roguelike game.
 Your goal is to delve deep into a dungeon, find a portal to a mythical place called the Zorbus, where a mere mortal can ascend to demigodhood.
-You don't have to adventure alone, but can recruit other creatures along the way.
+You can recruit other creatures along the way so you don't have to adventure alone.

 Being a roguelike game, Zorbus creates the dungeon randomly so that every played game is slightly different.
 The game uses permadeath, meaning that when a character dies, it really is permanent, and the player must begin a new game.
 You can save the game, but the save file is deleted when loaded.
 Zorbus does not have item identification or a hunger mechanic.

 A LIVING DUNGEON

 Thematically Zorbus draws influence from the late 70s and early 80s tabletop D&D campaigns, adventures and lore.

 The game tries to create a dungeon which feels alive, eventful, and rich in content.
 Something more than just empty rooms and corridors.
 Diversely shaped levels with themed content (throne rooms, prisons, hidden treasure caches, etc.) with good connectivity between the areas.

 The dungeon denizens act intelligently, fight each other, flee when threatened, and try to gather their friends to overcome a threat.
 Most creatures can use items, and can also pick them up from the dungeon floor.
 Creatures are not silent either, but comment on things with speech bubbles.

 The dungeon has dynamic lighting.
 There are light sources as dungeon furniture and in the hands of creatures, and these both can be lit and unlit.
 Some creatures have darkvision.
 Creatures react to light and sound.